-In 1820, when Member of Parliament Martin championed the idea of introducing laws to protect animals from cruelty, he was criticised, ridiculed and laughed at by fellow MP’s.
-Following the persistence of early advocates, animal protection laws were implemented first to protect animals from acts of blatant cruelty (“animal protection”).
-100 years later the law progressed by applying the principle of “prevention not just cure” to peoples responsibilities in order to protect animals from unnecessary or unreasonable pain and distress.
+In 1820, when Member of Parliament Richard Martin championed the idea of introducing laws to protect animals from cruelty, he was criticised, ridiculed and laughed at by fellow MP’s.
+However, following the persistence of early advocates like Richard Martin, animal protection laws were implemented to protect animals from acts of blatant cruelty (“animal protection”).
+100 years later the law progressed by applying the principle of “prevention not just cure” to peoples responsibilities in order to protect animals from unnecessary or unreasonable pain and distress (“animal welfare”).

-It’s been a 200 year journey from no protection, to anticruelty protections, to animal welfare obligations.
-And the next step monumental step is the change that will accompany recognition of animals as having emotions, “experiencers of their own life” – or, in the language of the law, “sentient”.
+It’s been a 200 year journey from no protection, to anticruelty protections, to animal welfare responsibilities.
+And the next monumental step is the change that will accompany the law's recent recognition of animals as having emotions, “experiencers of their own life” – or, in the language of the law, animals being “sentient”.

 The 2017 Guardianz seminar series brings you experts from around the world to show you where animal law is going, and to let you know what the changes means for them, and for you.

 CLICK ME TO DOWNLOAD PDF

 “How do you want the law to define sentience so that it benets people and animals?”